How to Spend 3 Days in Lisbon - A Local’s Itinerary

 This 3-day itinerary is intended for travelers coming to Lisbon for the first time.
 It’s designed to help you understand the city, see the main sights, explore some great neighborhoods, and eat some terrific food.
 It also includes a day trip out to Sintra and has a list of other potential day trips in case you have a 4th day in the city (or just aren’t interested in seeing Sintra).

-On your first day, you’ll explore the Belém neighborhood in the morning, with the Jerónimos Monastery and the Torre de Belém the chief sights.
+Explore the Belém neighborhood in the morning, with the Jerónimos Monastery and the Torre de Belém as the chief sights.
 In the afternoon, you’ll have a riverside lunch and then explore the neighborhoods of Baixa and Chiado as well as much of Lisbon’s “downtown”.
-You finish the day with a sunset cruise on the Tejo river before dinner and maybe (?) a night out in Cais do Sodre.
+You finish the day with a sunset cruise on the Tejo river, then dinner, and perhaps a night out in Cais do Sodre.

-Your second day is all about historic Lisbon, focusing on the Alfama and Mouraria neighborhoods along with São Jorge castle, some iconic churches, and a few terrific viewpoints.
-In the evening, you have time to get a little off the beaten path, enjoying a wander in the neighborhoods of Principe Real or Graça.
+Today is all about historic Lisbon, focusing on the Alfama and Mouraria neighborhoods along with São Jorge castle, some iconic churches, and a few terrific viewpoints.
+In the late afternoon and evening, you have time to get a little off the beaten path, enjoying a wander in the neighborhoods of Principe Real or Graça.
 Finish the day with a Fado show in Bairro Alto.

 Day 1 - From Belém to downtown Lisbon